HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_updateservicedoc.md

 Perform a DELETE operation on the repository collection member to remove it from the repository.

 <aside class="notice">
 NOTE: Components referenced in a task or install set are locked and not replaceable or deletable.
+In order to remove referenced components, any install sets or tasks that refer to it must first be deleted.
 </aside>

 #### Free Space